-Prerequisite: EMIC-225 Paramedic Practice and EMIC-226 Paramedic Practice Lab with C or higher.
-Teaches the skills necessary for the paramedic to effectively assess and treat patients with a variety of medical emergencies utilizing skills and simulation scenarios.
-Serves as the companion course to Paramedic Medical Emergencies.
+Special Considerations Prerequisite: EMIC-225 Paramedic Practice and EMIC-226 Paramedic Practice Lab with C or higher.
+Teaches the skills necessary for the paramedic to effectively assess and treat neonatal, pediatric, geriatric, and special needs patients utilizing skills and simulation scenarios.
+Serves as the companion course to Paramedic Special Considerations.
 Course offered rotating fall, spring, and summer semesters.